Current and Alumni Scholars Attend the 9th British Congress of Mathematics Education Conference

 Held at Warwick University immediately after the Easter bank holiday.
 This key event for all involved in mathematics education is held every four years and draws together teachers, mathematicians, educators, learned and professional societies for a unique four days of shared learning, inspiration and networking.

 It wasn’t hard to find current and alumni scholars to be involved – and from their initial ideas of showcasing patterns in primes and factors with interlocking cubes (Evan) and magic squares (Oliver) came the ideas from our partner organisations of the wider magic of interlocking cubes (Steve Lyon, National STEM Learning Centre) and teaching probability practically (David Speigelhalter, President of the RSS).
 All the ideas showcased were taken from actual scholar workshops which meant all the participants were involved in hands-on activities.
-This fact, combined with the tight time constraints of the day meant the workshop was lively, engaging, inspiring and fast-paced all kept on schedule by our project manager Sophie and expertly put onto social media in real time by Vanessa.
+This fact, combined with the tight time constraints of the day meant the workshop was lively, engaging, inspiring and fast-paced.
 A real team effort.